Unemployment benefits for millions in limbo as Trump rages

 Andrew Stettner, an unemployment insurance expert and senior fellow at the Century Foundation think tank, said the number may be closer to 14 million because joblessness has spiked since Thanksgiving.

 “All these folks and their families will suffer if Trump doesn’t sign the damn bill,’’ Heidi Shierholz, director of policy at the liberal Economic Policy Institute, tweeted Wednesday.
-However, she said the unemployed could potentially receive payments retroactively if the bill is eventually signed.

 How and when people are affected by the lapse depends on the state they live in, the program they are relying on and when they applied for benefits.
 In some states, people on regular unemployment insurance could continue to receive payments under a program that extends benefits when the jobless rate surpasses a certain threshold, Stettner said.

 About 9.5 million people, however, rely on the Pandemic Unemployment Assistance program that expires altogether Saturday.
 That program made unemployment insurance available to freelancers, gig workers and others who are normally not eligible.
-After receiving their last checks, those recipients will not be able to file for more aid starting Monday, Stettner said.
+After receiving their last checks, those recipients will not be able to file for more aid after Saturday, Stettner said.

 While payments could be received retroactively, any gap means more hardship and uncertainty for Americans who have already grappled with bureaucratic delays, often depleting much of their savings to stay afloat while waiting for payments to kick in.